bchristensen2021/react-practice-program/README.md

 # react-practice-program
- I'm currently learning React with Academind's Course: React - The Complete Guide Very excited to be learning this amazing tool for building beautiful UI
+ I'm currently learning React with Academind's Course: React - The Complete Guide.

+ Very excited to be learning this amazing tool for building beautiful UI!